c6burns/MirrorTransportTest/README.md

-# MirrorTransportTest

-Mirror Transport Stress Test
+# Mirror Transport Stress Test

-To test a transport:
+**Testing a Transport**

-1) Open Build Settings and move the appropriate scene for the correct transport to the top of the list (slot 0).
+1. Open Build Settings and move the appropriate scene for the correct transport to the top of the list (slot 0).

-2) Make sure Server Build is checked.
+2. Make sure Server Build is checked.

-3) Click Build
+3. Click Build

 To start the build as server, run the EXE with a command line arg of "server".
 Without this, the default mode is to run as a headless client.

-How it works:
+**How it works**

 Each client has a SyncVar of a Struct comprised of a message id and a timestamp.
 At the specified Send Interval, each client will invoke a [Command] to update the SyncVar with a new message, which is also stored in a Sent Messages List, and increment an internal count of messages sent.
 The server will return this message to the client and send it to all observers.
 The sending client will compare the timestamp of the returned message with the current time (Stopwatch) and add the delta to a cummulative total, as well as increment the count of messages received, and remove that message from the Sent Messages List.
 If the message is not found in the list, it will increment the Unks count (unknown messages).
 If the message is not the first in the list, it will increment the OOOs count (Out of Order messages).